 - (1) Long cardiovascular workout or fun/play (45-90 minutes)

 Your main focus for these workouts is on progression, intensity, and consistency.
-That little formula right there will get you results, remember it always.

 Remember to take a look at your schedule and see when you can commit to these workouts.
 Try and keep the full-body workouts separated by two days if possible.